 John Milton describes in “Paradise Lost” man’s fall in the first disobedience to God is found in Genesis followed by the consequences of that for the world, both bad and good.
 This disobedience was a fortunate fall.
 Where and when good comes out of evil, it’s God’s mercy leaving us in a better place, with the opportunity for a greater good than would have been otherwise possible without the fall.
 God knows of evil but does not do evil.
 Humans must endure the outcome of the problems we ultimately initiated by our actions, but evil will not have the last word.
 Good can come from it.

-The Bible is about living life which helps explain the ongoing circumstances through the narrative as described 9as dichotomies0, or paradox (a type of juxtaposition).
-We have a paradoxical faith (“Whoever finds their life will lose it, and whoever loses their life for my sake will find it” (Matt.
-10:39).
+The Bible is about living life which helps explain the ongoing circumstances through the narrative as described as dichotomies, or paradoxes.
+We have a paradoxical faith (“Whoever finds their life will lose it, and whoever loses their life for my sake will find it” [Matt.
+10:39]).
 Paradoxes are not limited to the Bible.
 View living life from an existential, Taoist or secular worldview, paradoxes abound as well.
 Being impatient to grow up only to desire to be a child again or losing your health to make money only to lose your money to restore your health are a couple of examples.
 The ring of truth in “less is more” or “The enemy of my enemy is my friend” intrigues me.
 People mentally survive by learning to live within the tension of absurdity or contradictions only to find paradoxes are not that opposites cancel each other out but rather opposites mysteriously are in unity.
 The Asian philosophy of the yin and yang symbol is designed as a reminder of this duality (a situation that has two states that are both complementary and opposed to each other).
 We seem to live in the best of times and the worst of times concurrently.

 While living in paradoxes, we need to be detached, yet at times fully present in life.
 The need arises to be self-disciplined, not disallowing the act of spontaneity.
 It takes just as much effort to realize when to do nothing.
 We need to cultivate compassion and relieve suffering, but also to understand that everything is perfect just the way it is.
-It takes happiness to know sadness and vice versa.
-It takes noise to appreciate silence.
-The absence of something leads to appreciating the value of it when its present.
-In living a spiritual life, the path to choose is as part of an Indivisible Whole; it’s what India’s preeminent leader of independence Mahatma Gandhi defined as all activities running into each other.
+God is sovereign and his ways are not ours.
+In living a spiritual life, the path to choose is as part of an indivisible whole; it’s what India’s preeminent leader of independence Mahatma Gandhi defined as all activities running into each other.
 Author Sue Monk Kidd contributes to this topic by asking what if knowing who I am now is incomplete without knowing who I was?

 To rescue us from our human dilemma’s, God designed a plan to rescue humanity from themselves.
 Directed at Satan (appearing in the form of a serpent) He said: “I will put enmity between you and the woman, and between your offspring and her offspring; he shall bruise your head, and you shall bruise his heel.”
 (Gen. 3:15).